-Findings Supporting Evidence At VMHS, community involvement within the school setting takes place through multiple contacts and avenues such as CTE partnerships with local businesses and government entities, guest speakers, military and college representatives, field trips and nonprofit community organizations, Senior Culminating Project panel members, College and Career Kick-Off day, College and Career Expo Day, and more.
-Many CTE pathways bring industry professionals from the Military recruiters from all branches College and Career expos Senior Culminating Projects Panel Members community into our classrooms to speak and guide students or to evaluate student projects and classroom presentations.

-We have established a working relationship with Mount San Jacinto Community College (MSJC) and California State University San Marcos (CSUSM) providing our students and families with informational nights, workshops, and support to pursue post-secondary education.
+Findings Supporting Evidence At VMHS, community involvement within the school setting takes place through Military recruiters from all multiple contacts and avenues such as CTE partnerships with local businesses branches and government entities, guest speakers, military and college representatives, field trips and nonprofit community organizations, Senior Culminating Project College and Career expos panel members, College and Career Kick-Off day, College and Career Expo Senior Culminating Projects Day, and more.
+Many CTE pathways bring industry professionals from the community into our classrooms to speak and guide students or to evaluate Panel Members student projects and classroom presentations.
+CCKO Panels We have established a working relationship with Mount San Jacinto Community Law Enforcement Liaisons College (MSJC) and California State University San Marcos (CSUSM) through CTE providing our students and families with informational nights, workshops, and support to pursue post-secondary education.
 MSJC provides a counselor who supports outreach on campus once a week to help seniors with the registration, assessment, and course selection process.